gpratte/texastoc-v2/README.md

 To see the code for branch compare the branch to the previous branch.

-## Current Branch: 82-no-double-buyin
+## Current Branch: 83-clean-up-summary-email
-Remove all references to double buy-in.
+Removed the metods that built up the game summary email by hand and now only using the velocity template for building the html.